Kim Ye-won (entertainer): Early life and education

-However, less than a month later, video footage of Lee Tae-im and Ye-won quarrelling began circulating on the Internet, proving Lee Tae-im's claims that Kim Ye-won used informal speech to address her.
-This caused the public sentiment to shift, with Kim Ye-won's remarks from the footage becoming a subject of various parodies.
-After the backlash, Kim Ye-won ultimately apologized to Lee Tae-im.

 Career

 2011–2014: Debut with Jewelry, minor acting roles

 Yewon made her debut on 8 January 2011, with Star Empire Entertainment's girl group Jewelry.
 A digital single, "Back It Up" was released on January 27 along with its accompanying music video.
 Yewon made her first appearance on stage with the performance on M!
 Countdown.

 On 20 September 2011, Yewon, together with bandmate Semi, formed a sub-unit called "Jewelry S".
 They debuted with "Ames Room Vol.2", the title track being the song "Forget It".

 Soon after her debut with "Jewelry S", she was invited to join her first variety show as a cast member on "Invincible Youth".
 Yewon also landed her first acting role in the SBS Plus drama, Oh My God.
 Yewon also played some minor roles in "Standby" and "Reply 1997".

-Yewon made her film debut in Gladiators of Rome with the Korean dubbing.
+Yewon made her film debut in Gladiators of Rome with Korean dubbing.

 2015–present: Disbandment of Jewelry, solo activities

 On January 7, 2015, the group was officially confirmed as disbanded.

 After the disbandment of the group, Yewon joined the reality programme titled We Got Married, pairing with Canadian-born singer and actor, Henry Lau.

 In November 2016, Yewon left Star Empire Entertainment and joined Jellyfish Entertainment as an actress.
+She later signed Jellyfish Entertainment in November 2016.

 On December 13, 2016, together with other Jellyfish Entertainment's artists such as Seo In-guk, VIXX, Gugudan, Park Yoon-ha, Park Jung-ah, Kim Gyu-sun, and Jiyul, released their Jelly Christmas 2016 single album with the song, "Falling", as part of their digital music channel project Jelly Box.

 In 2018, Yewon joined the cast of What's Wrong with Secretary Kim.

-In 2022, Kim signs a contract with Andmarq in May 2022.
+In 2022, she signed a contract with Andmarq in May 2022.